weiju/ratr0-engine/docs/WORLD.md

     world subsystem will also perform collision detection on the active objects
   * Invisible objects: Those are only there for collision detection to create invisible walls or obstacles.

+## Node hierarchy

+Scenes have child nodes as a means to organize them into more manageable units.
+At runtime, the world system recursively processes the scene tree to update all the children.
+It is recommended to keep the tree fairly small, both for efficiency and easier maintainability.